Skip to main content

 Sync changes with remote

-To sync the changes on your branch with remote, click to open the Version History pane, and click the button to sync.
+To sync the changes on your branch with remote, click to open the Change History pane, and click the button to sync.
 If your branch is out of sync, a banner appears in the status bar at the bottom of the app builder:

 • There is a new version of your branch: The banner shows a message that says Changes made by [contributor] are waiting for you.